 Current evidence is uncertain regarding any differences in the relative effects of reactive air surfaces on ulcer incidence and patient comfort, when compared with reactive water surfaces, reactive gel surfaces, or another type of reactive air surface.
 Using reactive air surfaces may reduce the risk of developing new pressure ulcers compared with using foam surfaces.
 Also, using reactive air surfaces may reduce the risk of developing new pressure ulcers within 14 days compared with alternating pressure (active) air surfaces in people in a nursing home setting.

 Future research in this area should consider evaluation of the most important support surfaces from the perspective of decision-makers.
 Time-to-event outcomes, careful assessment of adverse events and trial-level cost-effectiveness evaluation should be considered in future studies.
 Trials should be designed to minimise the risk of detection bias; for example, by using digital photography and adjudicators of the photographs being blinded to group allocation.
-Further review using network meta-analysis will add to the findings reported here.
+Further review using network meta-analysis adds to the findings reported here.

 Pressure ulcers (also known as pressure injuries, pressure sores, decubitus ulcers and bed sores) are localised injuries to the skin or underlying soft tissue, or both, caused by unrelieved pressure, shear or friction.
 Reactive air surfaces (beds, mattresses or overlays) can be used for preventing pressure ulcers.